divegeek/JavaCardKeymaster/ProvisioningTool/README.md

 #### Usage for construct_apdus
 <pre>
-Usage: construct_keymint_apdus options
+Usage: Please give json files with values as input to generate the apdus command.
+Please refer to sample_json files available in the folder for reference.
+Sample json files are written using hardcode parameters to be used for testing setup on cuttlefilsh emulator and goldfish emulators construct_keymint_apdus [options]
 Valid options are:
--h, --help                        show the help message and exit.
+-h, --help    show this help message and exit.
 -i, --input  jsonFile 	 Input json file
 -o, --output jsonFile 	 Output json file
 </pre>

 #### Usage for provision
 <pre>
-Usage: provision_keymint options
+Usage: Please consturcture the apdu(s) with help of construct apdu tool and pass the output file to this utility. provision_keymint [options]
 Valid options are:
--h, --help                      show the help message and exit.
+-h, --help    show this help message and exit.
 -i, --input  jsonFile 	 Input json file
--s, --provision_stautus   Prints the current provision status.
+-s, --provision_status jsonFile 	 Gets the provision status of applet.
--l, --lock_provision      Locks the provision state.
+-l, --lock_provision jsonFile 	 OEM provisioning lock.
+-f, --se_factory_lock jsonFile 	 SE Factory provisioning lock.
+-u, --unlock_provision jsonFile 	 Unlock OEM provisioning.
 </pre>